 If you’re on the road to recovery and fighting for sobriety, you may not even realize how your music is triggering you.
 Even if you catch the overt references, the music may remind you of situations or people associated with past drug use, which can subconsciously kick-start cravings.

 How to Harness the Positive Power of Music

 Music also has incredibly positive qualities that can aid in your recovery.
 Listening to music has been shown to calm nerves in stressful situations, provide a healthy place to process negative emotions and help people to focus.
 Whether you’re listening to or creating music, it can serve as a vital creative outlet as you work to recover.

 Music can also offer a lifeline of hope and inspiration.
 Many songs out there speak to the battle of addiction and share encouragement for recovery.
 As you begin to analyze the music you’re listening to, you might consider replacing songs that fuel your addiction with music that’s designed to help you heal.
 This music will tell you that you’re not alone.
-For a few suggestions, check out these five songs about drug addiction and recovery.

 Then, contact Gateway for treatment that works from a caring staff who will be with you for life.